 We’re bringing our popular Colorado history field trips right to you.
 This year, History Colorado will provide virtual field trips that explore the state’s history, people, and environment in fun and educational ways.
 Aligned with Colorado Academic Standards, the programs are taught by our talented educators in History Colorado museums all over the state.
 These virtual programs are virtually free—tuition assistance is available, and rates are $2 or less per student—and begin in October 2020.

 Why History Colorado?

-Cost: $2 per student; teaching staff free; Title I schools $1 per student.
+Cost: $2 per student; teaching staff free; Title I schools $1 per student; minimum of $10 per field trip.
 Tuition assistance is available.
 Duration: 40 minutes Times: Monday - Friday, 10:00 a.m. and 1:00 p.m.
 Below is the weekly schedule for when each museum will have available sessions.
-Please register ASAP — at least one week prior to your first session.
+Please register ASAP — at least two weeks prior to your first session.
 Space is limited.

 Nuuche (Ute) Arts & Culture